Michelingumman/home-energy-ai/src/rl/README.md

 - Maintain battery health by operating within desired State of Charge (SoC) limits and penalizing excessive degradation.
 - Optimize charging/discharging based on daily patterns such as morning consumption and price forecasts.

-The system uses two types of agents:
-1. **ShortTermAgent**: Uses the Proximal Policy Optimization (PPO) algorithm from the Stable Baselines3 library.
-2. **RecurrentEnergyAgent**: Uses RecurrentPPO with LSTM layers to maintain memory of past states, enabling more complex strategies.
+The system uses a **RecurrentEnergyAgent** that uses RecurrentPPO with LSTM layers to maintain memory of past states, enabling complex strategies that can learn patterns over time.

 ## Directory Structure

 ```
 src/rl/
-├── agent.py                # Defines the RL agents (ShortTermAgent and RecurrentEnergyAgent)
+├── agent.py                # Defines the RecurrentEnergyAgent
 ├── components.py           # Defines simulation components like the Battery
 ├── config.py               # Central configuration file for all parameters
 ├── custom_env.py           # Defines the `HomeEnergyEnv` RL environment